Victor-Garcia-p/DWF-Model/README.md

 ## Load the project environment

-Before runing any script, load the project environment.
-The use of DrWatson is opcional but recomended
+Before running any script, load the project environment.
+The use of DrWatson is optional but recommended

 ```julia
 julia> using DrWatson